School technology for learning and teaching

 Study Unit Manager and Organiser (SUMO)

-SUMO began as an initiative of the faculty's Division of Teaching and Learning, which identified the need for a standardised and centralised repository for Unit of Study (UoS) outline information.
+SUMO began as an initiative of the school's Division of Teaching and Learning, which identified the need for a standardised and centralised repository for Unit of Study (UoS) outline information.

 The division asked the Digital Innovation and Knowledge Management team to design an application that would facilitate the publishing of UoS outlines in various formats all from one place; automatically collate UoS timetables and report overlaps, attributes and other information; and assist in the quality-assurance process.
 SUMO which has since undergone two major upgrades was the result.